About The Polonsky Foundation Catalogue of Digitised Hebrew Manuscripts

 The British Library’s collection of Hebrew manuscripts includes items manifesting Jewish cultural, religious and social lives between the 10th century CE and the beginning of the 20th century CE, covering a vast geographical space from Europe and North Africa in the west, through the Middle East to China in the east.
 In order to make the collection of Hebrew manuscripts available digitally, the Library had received a major grant from The Polonsky Foundation.

-The core aim of the three-year Hebrew Manuscripts Digitisation Project (HMDP) was to provide free online access to Hebrew manuscripts from the Library’s collection, through manuscript conservation and imaging, catalogue creation and online presentation.
+The core aim of the three-year Hebrew Manuscripts Digitisation Project (HMDP Phase 1) was to provide free online access to Hebrew manuscripts from the Library’s collection, through manuscript conservation and imaging, catalogue creation and online presentation.
 The outputs are detailed and searchable catalogue records and fully digitised manuscripts.
-This project also included a digital scholarship component, aiming to encourage and facilitate research using the new digital collection.
+This project also included a digital scholarship component, aiming to encourage and facilitate research and new work using the new digital collection.
+An example of new work created using the digital collection can be seen with the artist Jacqueline Nicholls' 'Bestiary of Fears' project.

 The project has digitised 1,300 manuscripts, capturing approximately 435,000 digitised images.
 These were mainly manuscripts catalogued by George Margoliouth at the end of the 19th century.
 In addition, several Torah scrolls had textile covers (mantles), made of silk brocade and linen.
 These have undergone conservation treatment by a textile conservator and have been digitised as well.